Pay a Citation

 1. Purchase a Permit

 All vehicles parked on campus must be associated to a valid campus permit.
-No permit is needed if parked in a metered space, but the meter must be paid.
-If you are a visitor to campus, please see visitor Information regarding your parking options.
+If you are a visitor to campus, please see “Visitor Information” regarding your parking options.
 If you will be parking on campus using an ADA (disabled) placard, you still need a permit.

 2. Park Where Your Permit Allows